strands-agents/mcp-server/src/strands_mcp_server/content/tools.md

 - `agent_graph`: Create and manage graphs of agents
 - `journal`: Create structured tasks and logs for agents to manage and work from
-- `swarm`: Coordinate multiple AI agents in a swarm / network of agents
+- `swarm`: Coordinate multiple AI agents in a swarm/network of agents
 - `stop`: Force stop the agent event loop
 - `think`: Perform deep thinking by creating parallel branches of agentic reasoning
 - `use_llm`: Run a new AI event loop with custom prompts